Bezos offers NASA $2 billion in exchange for moon mission contract | Technology

 Fresh off his trip to space, billionaire businessman Jeff Bezos on Monday offered to cover up to $2 billion in NASA costs if the U.S. space agency awards his company Blue Origin a contract to make a spacecraft designed to land astronauts back on the moon.

+A NASA spokesperson said the agency was aware of Bezos' letter but declined to comment further, citing the protest Blue Origin filed with the U.S. Government Accountability Office accusing the agency of giving SpaceX an unfair advantage by allowing it to revise its pricing.
+The GAO's decision is expected by early August, though industry sources said Blue Origin views the possibility of a reversal as unlikely.

+A SpaceX spokesperson did not respond to a request for comment.
 Before choosing SpaceX, NASA had asked for proposals for a spacecraft that would carry astronauts to the lunar surface under its Artemis program to return humans to the moon for the first time since 1972.
 Blue Origin's lunar lander is called "Blue Moon."
-Bezos and Musk are the world's first and third richest people respectively, according to Forbes.
+Bezos and Musk are the world's richest and third-richest people respectively, according to Forbes.

 Bezos' offer came six days after he flew alongside three crewmates to the edge of space https://www.reuters.com/technology/jeff-bezos-worlds-richest-man-set-inaugural-space-voyage-2021-07-20 aboard Blue Origin's rocket-and-capsule New Shepard, a milestone for the company's bid to become a major player in an emerging space tourism market.

-After losing out to SpaceX, Blue Origin filed a protest with the U.S. Government Accountability Office (GAO), accusing NASA of giving SpaceX an unfair advantage by allowing it to revise its pricing.
-The GAO's decision is expected by early August, though industry sources viewed the possibility of a reversal as unlikely.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)